codeconductor/superdeluxe/README.md

-its a simple exapmple of how to structure a web site using HTML
+its a sample snippet of how to structure a web site using HTML